Top 5 AI Video Tools You Can't Miss in 2026

 Best for

-Professional productions requiring 4K output, precise camera control, and integrated audio.
-Ideal for advertising and broadcast work.
+Professional productions requiring 4K resolution, precise camera control, and spatial audio.
+Ideal for advertising, broadcast work, and projects in the Google ecosystem.

 3. Runway Gen-4.5 — The Creator's Choice